-The following Local Government guidance note Produced in partnership with Christopher McFarland and Nicholas Hancox of Nicholas Hancox Solicitors provides comprehensive and up to date legal information covering:
+The following Local Government practice note Produced in partnership with Christopher McFarland and Nicholas Hancox of Nicholas Hancox Solicitors provides comprehensive and up to date legal information covering:

 The main rights that a child has in school are:

 the right to receive the level of care and protection which a reasonable parent would give

 The first one is recognised in statute and the second in common law.

 This Convention is something that the UK government seeks to uphold, but it is not directly enforceable by individuals.
 The UN Convention seeks to provide children with a number of rights, including:

 the right to have their views respected

 the right to an adequate standard of living, and